mfkiwl/IntNavLib/README.md

 # IntNavLib

-This is my playground c++ integrated navigation library.
+IntNavLib is a C++ integrated navigation library with a focus on readability, modularity, and documentation.
-The aim is to have a modular C++ API that can be used in integrated navigation applications.
-Integrated navigation applications using the IntNavLib API, including ROS2 nodes, are in the [apps](/apps/) folder.
+Integrated navigation example applications using the IntNavLib API, including a ROS2 app, are in the [apps](/apps/) folder.

 The code is inspired by [Principles of GNSS, Inertial, and Multisensor Integrated Navigation](https://ieeexplore.ieee.org/document/9101092) by Paul Groves.